standard-procedure/plumbing/README.md

     end

     def received event
+      # #received is called in the context of the `source` actor
+      # in order to safely access the `EveryThirdEvent` instance variables
+      # we need to move into the context of our own actor
+      safely do
         # store this event into our buffer
         @events << event
         # if this is the third event we've received then clear the buffer and broadcast the latest event
         if @events.count >= 3
           @events.clear
           self << event
+        end
       end
     end
   end